Anthem Rugby Carolina

-Anthem Rugby Carolina, shortened to Anthem RC, is an American professional rugby union team based in Charlotte, North Carolina, that competes in Major League Rugby (MLR).
+Anthem Rugby Carolina, shortened to Anthem RC, were an American professional rugby union team based in Charlotte, North Carolina, that competed in Major League Rugby (MLR).
 The team was founded in 2024, and began to play during the 2024 season.
-Unlike other MLR teams, Anthem RC is funded by governing bodies, USA Rugby and World Rugby, in the aim to improve the USA Eagles so they may qualify for the 2027 Men's Rugby World Cup, and be competitive for the US-hosted 2031 Rugby World Cup.
+Unlike other MLR teams, Anthem RC was funded by governing bodies, USA Rugby and World Rugby, in the aim to improve the USA Eagles so they may qualify for the 2027 Men's Rugby World Cup, and be competitive for the US-hosted 2031 Rugby World Cup.

 History

-Anthem RC finished the 2024 season 0-16, the third winless season in MLR history after the 2019 Austin Elite and 2022 Dallas Jackals.
+Anthem RC finished the 2024 season 0–16, the third winless season in MLR history after the 2019 Austin Elite and 2022 Dallas Jackals.
 Despite the team's struggle, Anthem back Junior Gafa was named MLR Rookie of the Year, with scrum-half Siaosi Nai and left wing Cael Hodgson earning First XV honors.

 Anthem RC announced the appointment of Patrick Stack as its first team president on January 14, 2025.
-On March 31, 2025, Anthem RC became the first team in MLR history to field a roster entirely composed of domestic players in 25-17 loss to the Seattle Seawolves.
+On March 31, 2025, Anthem RC became the first team in MLR history to field a roster entirely composed of domestic players in 25–17 loss to the Seattle Seawolves.

+After two winless seasons, Anthem RC won the first game in franchise history, defeating the California Legion 39-26 in the opening game of the 2026 season.

+During an Inside MLR podcast released on July 29, 2026, Will Hooley and MLR co-president Alexander Magleby announced that the contract between World Rugby, USA Rugby and Major League Rugby had ended, leaving Anthem's future in question.
+Magleby also commented that the MLR was talking with several groups in the Charlotte metropolitan area to take over Anthem RC or possibly replace it with a new team.
+While neither the league nor the team released a statement confirming it, America Rugby News reported on the team's disbandment and, as of August 2026, Anthem RC was removed from the MLR website.